 We focus on three parts of the platform: 1) the homepage; 2) the search results page; and 3) the video recommendations section (recommendations when watching videos).
-Examples of each part of the platform are available at [1].
-We aim to simulate the logged-in and non-logged-in users' behavior with varying interests and measure how the watch history affects pseudoscientific content recommendation.
+Examples of each part of the platform are available from [2].
+We aim to simulate the logged-in and non-logged-in users' behavior with